Lawyers: 21 Savage is being wrongly held by US immigration

-ATLANTA (AP) — Attorneys for Grammy-nominated rapper 21 Savage say he’s being wrongly held by federal immigration authorities.
+ATLANTA (AP) — Attorneys for 21 Savage said Monday that the Grammy-nominated rapper was being wrongly held by federal immigration authorities.

-Law firm Kuck Baxter Immigration released a statement Monday saying U.S. officials have known about his immigration status since at least 2017 when he sought a new visa that is pending.
+Law firm Kuck Baxter Immigration released a statement saying U.S. officials have known about his immigration status since at least 2017 when he sought a new visa, and while that application is pending the rapper, who was born in England with the given name Sha Yaa Bin Abraham-Joseph, should not be subject to detainment.

-U.S. Customs and Immigration officials said the artist, whose given name is Sha Yaa Bin Abraham-Joseph, was arrested in a targeted operation in the Atlanta area because of a felony conviction and put in deportation proceedings.
+“Mr. Abraham-Joseph has never hid his immigration status from the U.S. government,” the statement said, later adding “the continued detention of Mr. Abraham-Joseph serves no other purpose than to unnecessarily punish him and try to intimidate him into giving up his right to remain in the United States.”

-Fulton County prosecutors said Abraham-Joseph’s case is sealed and no information can be provided.
+Abraham-Joseph was arrested in a targeted operation in the Atlanta area and put in deportation proceedings because he was unlawfully in the U.S. and has a felony conviction, U.S. Customs and Immigration Enforcement spokesman Bryan Cox said Sunday.

 Most Read Entertainment Stories